Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 When a customer is buying something on his card or by cash in a store, he gets an instant receipt.
 This is the shopping experience of a physical store.

-Online stores can take an inspiration from this physical shopping experience.
+Online stores can take inspiration from this physical shopping experience.
 They can send emails as receipts for transactions.

 These emails apply on many levels beyond just the transaction confirmation email.
 You can serve birthday reminders, event participation reminders, and monthly payment reminders (if applicable).